webtechalex/ts-jest-setup/README.md

 ## How to use this repo

-You can clone this project and use it to do TDD with TypeScript, or you can use this README to help you set up your own TypeScript TDD project and absorb the learnings about how Node.js and Jest interact with ESModule syntax and as a starting point for a deeper understanding of how they both interact with the `tsc` compiler.
+You can fork this project and use it to do TDD with TypeScript, or you can use this README to help you set up your own TypeScript TDD project and absorb the learnings about how Node.js and Jest interact with ESModule syntax and as a starting point for a deeper understanding of how they both interact with the `tsc` compiler.

 This code has been tested with Node v18.16.0.
-If you want to use the code directly, feel free to fork amd then if you use `nvm`, run `nvm use` at the project root to ensure node compatibility.
+If you use `nvm`, run `nvm use` at the project root to ensure node compatibility.
 Now just `npm install` and play with the scripts and files as you wish!

 If you want to start learning how it all fits together and create your own TTD environment from scratch, read on!